espruino/EspruinoDocs/info/Gadgetbridge.md

 Bluetooth.println(JSON.stringify({t:"int­ent",action:"com.sonyericsson.alarm.ALAR­M_ALERT",extra:{key1:"asdfas"}}));
 ```

-This will send a Global Android intent.
-This can cause certain apps/windows to open, or can be used with apps like `Tasker`.
+This will send a Global Android intent which can cause certain apps/windows to open, or can be used with apps like `Tasker`.

-(The following is not present in Gadgetbridge version 0.68.0 published on F-droid as of 2022-08-17, but working if building from source).
+*(The following is not present in Gadgetbridge version 0.68.0 published on F-droid as of 2022-08-18, but works for beta testers of "Bangle.js Gadgetbridge" on Google Play Store.
+Or if building from source.)*

 Or:

 ```
-Bluetooth.println(JSON.stringify({t:"intent", action:"android.media.action.MEDIA_PLAY_FROM_SEARCH", category:"android.intent.category.DEFAULT", target:"activity", extra:{"query":'artist:"The Beatles" track:"Hello Little Girl"'}}))
+Bluetooth.println(JSON.stringify({t:"intent", action:"android.media.action.MEDIA_PLAY_FROM_SEARCH", category:"android.intent.category.DEFAULT", target:"activity", extra:{"query":'track:"Sittin\' on the Dock of the Bay" artist:"Otis Redding"'}}))
 ```

-This will search for and play the song "Hello Little Girl"
+This will search for and play the song "Sittin' on the Dock of the Bay".
+The android device will ask about what app to use.

-Gadgetbridge with a Bangle.js supports sending broadcasts and starting activities.
-Targeting services is yet to be implemented.
+Gadgetbridge with a Bangle.js can broadcast intents and start activities.
+Targeting of services is not yet implemented.

-The following information can be supplied to intents: action, category, mimetype, data, extra, package, class and target (these are also the corresponding keys to use when programming intent messages to send to gadgetbridge).
-Values to pass to target are "", "broadcastreceiver", "activity", "service" or target can be left out.
+The following type of information can be supplied for intents: target, action, category, package, class, mimetype, data and extra.
+Values to pass with the target key are "broadcastreceiver", "activity" or "service".
+Intents will default to being broadcast if no target is specified.

-Template for initiating an intent through javascript-code from a Bangle.js app that sends message to Gadgetbridge:
+Template for initiating an intent from a Bangle.js app:

 ```
-Bluetooth.println(JSON.stringify({t:"intent", action:"", category:"", mimetype:"", data:"", package:"", class:"", target:"", extra:{someKey:"someValueOrString"}}));
+Bluetooth.println(JSON.stringify({t:"intent", target:"", action:"", category:"", package:"", class:"", mimetype:"", data:"", extra:{someKey:"someValueOrString"}}));
 ```

-Key/value-pairs in the template above can be omitted if not applicable in your specific case.
+Key/value-pairs can be omitted if they are not needed.

 #### Android -> Bangle